 NFL Pro Bowl

-To many the Pro Bowl is a bad joke that should have ended long ago.
-Indeed, there have been times when the NFL All Star Game has been an unwatchable farce.
-Except that there is one problem.
+The NFL Pro Bowl has undergone a number of changes over the years to make it more appealing, but it is just a glorified exhibition contest that at times can be an unwatchable display.
+However, it does allow for a number of wagering possibilities and it is football, which keeps the game coming back year after year.
 The Pro Bowl still draws a larger television audience than the regular season games of the other major sports.
-Based on the money generated from that the Pro Bowl continues to live on with new rules and a revolving schedule.
-And while the Pro Bowl will never match the Super Bowl or even a regular season game in quality and intensity it has become much easier on the eyes the past two years.
-More
+Based on the money generated from that, the Pro Bowl continues to live on with new rules and a revolving schedule.
+And while the Pro Bowl will never match the Super Bowl or even a regular season game in quality and intensity it has become much easier on the eyes the past several years.
+Continue

 NFL Super Bowl LIV